CirroBuild/FrostiDocs/docs/reference/sql/alter-table-drop-column.md

 :::caution

-Use `DROP COLUMN` with care as QuestDB **cannot recover data from dropped columns**!
+Use `DROP COLUMN` with care, as QuestDB **cannot recover data from dropped columns**!

 :::